The Surprising Connection Between Sleep and Gut Health

 A cycle of poor sleep can lead to poor gut health, which, in turn, can lead to even worse sleep, and so on.

-The good news is this: the strong, two-way communication between the gut and the brain means improvements in one or the other are likely to positively influence the other.
+The strong, two-way communication between the gut and brain means improvements in one area is likely to positively influence the other.

 Improve your gut health, and you may improve your sleep quality.